many-things/hpl-temp-booster/README.md

 ## Limit
 * This is temporary project to process massive traffic of betatest application
 * Must inject with local checkpoint environment
-* Checkpoints should structured like this
+* Checkpoints should be structured like this
   ```
   ├── data
   │   ├── relayer